 The first module displays the top five links (by title) that have been clicked within your emails along with trends in the volumes of each title.
 In the second module, you'll see a full list of the titles that have received click activity from within your emails.
 If you see a large number of Untitled links, then you may want to read this article about how best to utilize this function within Aimbase.

-URL Unique Clicks Detail
+What does the URL Unique Clicks Detail section display?

 Below, is additional detail about these titles.
 This list displays the link title along with the total number of unique clicks for the time period.
 If you expand each section you'll be able to see the full detail of each link associated with the title.